Stem mastering £45.00 per track (up to 8 stems)

 Stem mastering is different from 2 track stereo mastering.
 Stem mastering uses a number of grouped instruments such as drums, keyboards, bass, guitars and vocals.
 For electronic styles typical stems might be drums, bass, sub bass, lead synth 1, lead synth 2, effects sweeps etc. This allows the mastering engineer additional scope to discretely enhance and optimize any specific set of instruments within a mix down.
 It also affords enhancement based on the summing of the stems.
 Additionally, standard stereo mastering processes are included.
 Stem mastering can produce subjectively improved sonic results, increased depth and dimension to the resultant master.

-Read on for further details or check out this short 3 minute stem mastering video which explains the basics, the detail on how to export your stems is further down this page:
+Read on for further details or check out these short videos on stem mastering which explains the basics, the detail on how to export your stems is further down this page:

 We are professionally analogue equipped with audio mastering specific tools and at your service: MANLEY Massive Passive, Vari Mu compressor, Elysia – Class A analogue equalizer, SUMMIT AUDIO DCL-200 valve compressor, Sontec custom stereo switched mastering equalizer, PMC IB1S monitors, Crane Song Solaris Quantum DAC, audiophile conversion.
 Beware of those who do not list or show their equipment inventory.